 INGREDIENTS FOR 4 PEOPLE

-Also known as "red gold" in the kitchen, saffron is - by definition - the most precious spice and one of the most expensive spices in the world, due to its extremely long and difficult processing.
-The harvest period normally goes from mid-October to mid-November and its stigmas are picked exclusively by hand, one by one, following a very delicate procedure.
-Giving an example, if you want to obtain one kilo of this spice, then you will need one hundred and twenty thousand flowers!
-Saffron flowers are of a beautiful violet colour for a number of 3 or 5 petals for each plant.
+Also called ‘red gold’ in the kitchen, saffron is the precious spice par excellence and one of the most expensive in the world, especially considering its extremely long and difficult processing.
+The harvest period is from mid-October to mid-November.
+The stigmas are harvested one by one exclusively by hand according to an extremely delicate procedure.
+And as many as one hundred and twenty thousand flowers are needed to obtain one kilo of spice!
+Saffron flowers are violet-coloured in a number of three to five per plant.

-Iran currently produces around 90% of the world total for saffron, but even in Italy we can boast excellence of this production; notably in Sardinia, Abruzzo, Umbria and obviously also in Tuscany with the Protected Designation of Origin label (PDO).
+Iranian saffron production currently accounts for 90% of world production, but in Italy we also boast of the excellence of this production in Sardinia, Abruzzo, Umbria and, of course, Tuscany with the recognition of protected designation of origin.

-Selektia saffron comes from Monteriggioni, a small town near Siena: when you have such a precious ingredient the only thing you need to do is enhance its essentiality, tasting it freshly and in purity.
-We can show you how to do that with the help of our chef Cristina Pistolesi.
+Selektia saffron comes from the Tuscan hills and when you have a precious ingredient like this, the only thing to do is to enhance its essentiality and enjoy it in purity.
+We show you how to do it with the help of chef Cristina Pistolesi.